Established: 1964 by action of the Ohio General Assembly

 First classes held: Fall 1965

-Location: In the heart of downtown Cleveland, Euclid Avenue between East 17th and East 30th Street; Carnegie Ave. to Payne Ave.
-Extended campuses in Westlake and Solon.
+Location: In the heart of downtown Cleveland, Euclid Avenue between East 17th Street and East 30th Street; Carnegie Avenue to Payne Avenue.
+Extended campus in Westlake.

 Campus: More than 85 acres, 40-plus buildings (largest footprint in downtown Cleveland)

-Academic organization: Eight Colleges, including Business Administration, Education and Human Services, Engineering, Law, Liberal Arts and Social Sciences, Science, Urban Affairs, and Graduate Studies.
+Academic Organization: Eight colleges, including Business, Education and Human Services, Engineering, Graduate Studies, Law, Liberal Arts and Social Sciences, Sciences and Health Profession, and Urban Affairs.
 The Division of Continuing Education offers noncredit courses to thousands of students each year.
 Project 60 offers free classes to senior citizens.

-Student activities: Student Government Association, Student Bar Association, Campus Activities Board, student-run radio station (WCSB-FM), three student newspapers (the Cauldron, The Vindicator and The Cleveland Stater), Whiskey Island literary magazine, the Gavel law school publication, five national fraternities, seven sororities and more than 150 student honorary, professional, cultural and social organizations.
+Student Activities: Student Government Association, Student Bar Association, Campus Activities Board, student-run radio station (WCSB-FM), three student newspapers (The Cleveland Stater, The Cauldron and The Vindicator), Whiskey Island literary magazine, The Gavel law school publication, four fraternities, four sororities and approximately 200 student honorary, professional, cultural and social organizations.

-Student profile: 57 percent women, 43 percent men.
-Approximately 28 percent minorities, of which 18 percent is African American.
-More than 800 international students.
-Average age 25.
-CSU students represent 32 states and 75 countries.
+Student Profile: 55 percent women, 45 percent men.
+Approximately 27 percent minorities, of which two-thirds are African American.
+More than 1,400 international students.
+Average age 27.
 About one-third are in graduate school or law school.
-More than half are part-time students and transfer students – CSU’s junior class is consistently larger than its freshman class.